claire-west/svstudio-manual/docs/workspace/piano-roll.md

 ### 6. Snap Setting
 Sets the grid snap interval for the piano roll.

-### 7. Instant Mode Toggle
-Enables or disables [Instant Mode](../ai-functions/instant-mode.md), which applies AI-generated pitch deviations to the notes as changes are made.

 ### Tool/Mode Link
 The chain-link icon can be toggled on to toggle both the selected tool and current editing mode when either option is changed.